 There are two types of awards under the Fellowship Program:

 - The Fellowship Award provides financial support to leading academics who are widely recognized for their expertise and whose research contributes to the development of knowledge and research capabilities in areas important to the Bank’s core functions.
 This award provides annual funding of up to $90,000 for a term of up to five years, and recipients are professors in tenure or tenure-track positions at Canadian universities.

-Nominations must be submitted by Friday, November 10, 2017.
+The deadline for nominations is Friday, November 9, 2018.
 For more information on the Program, award requirements and the nomination process, please visit the Bank’s website.
 A list of past recipients is available here.